ncatlab/nlab-content/pages/5/0/1/7/7105/content.md

 This implies in particular that the [[homotopy fiber]] of $X \times_B^h Y \to X \times Y$ is the [[loop space object]] $\Omega B$, being the [[fiber]] of the [[path space object]] projection.

 {#ExtendingMVToTheRight}
-We can use this to usefully extend the tail end of the MV sequence by one step:
+With this, we may usefully extend the tail end of the MV sequence by one further step:

 \begin{lemma}
   The [[image]] of the tail end map in (eq:TheHomotopicalMVSequence)